attogram/ollama-bash-lib/demos/test_thinking_stream.md

-The sky is blue because of a phenomenon called **Rayleigh scattering**.
-Sunlight is made of all colors.
-When sunlight enters the Earth's atmosphere, it bumps into air molecules.
-Blue light is scattered more than other colors, making the sky appear blue.
+ The sky appears blue due to a process called Rayleigh scattering, where shorter-wavelength light like blue light is scattered more by the molecules in Earth's atmosphere than longer wavelengths of light such as red.
+This scattered blue light is what we perceive as the blue color of the sky.

 ## ollama_chat_stream